Introduction: Writing a blog post

 pine64_banners/pine64_colors/pine64_yellow.png

-Embed cover art
+Embed cover image

-The second option is images:
+The second option images:

 folder.